-During the fiscal year ended September 30, 2019, the Authority adopted the following new accounting standards issued by the Governmental Accounting Standards Board (GASB): Statement No. 83, Certain Asset Retirement Obligations and Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
+During the fiscal year ended September 30, 2020, the Authority adopted the following new accounting standard issued by the Governmental Accounting Standards Board (GASB): Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.

-Implementation of GASB Statement No. 83 had no impact on the Authority's fiscal year 2019 financial statements.
-The Authority's implementation of GASB Statement No. 88 did not have a material impact, but did result in additional required disclosures surrounding debt.
-See notes 10 and 11.
+Implementation of GASB Statement No. 95 had no impact on the Authority's fiscal year 2020 financial statements.